• Skip to primary navigation

 Ingredients for pumpkin muffins (UK ingredients).

-• Canned Pumpkin Puree - usually comes in 400g tins.
-If you can only find pumpkin pie filling, you can use that but you won't need to add the cinnamon.
-Also double check the ingredients list for sugar as you may also have to reduce the sugar in the recipe too!
+Pumpkin Puree - Usually found in 400g tins.
+If you can only find pumpkin pie filling, use it but skip the cinnamon.
+Also, check the sugar content and adjust the recipe accordingly.

-• Dry Ingredients - plain flour, sugar (a mixture of light brown and caster sugar works best), ground cinnamon, and bicarbonate of soda (raising agent).
+Dry Ingredients - Use plain flour, a mix of light brown and caster sugar, ground cinnamon, and bicarbonate of soda.

-• Wet Ingredients - natural yogurt, eggs, melted butter.
+Wet Ingredients - You'll need natural yoghurt, eggs, and melted butter.

-• Cream Cheese Frosting - full-fat cream cheese, icing sugar, vanilla extract and milk makes a silky smooth frosting!
+Cream Cheese Frosting for the Pumpkin Muffins - full-fat cream cheese, icing sugar, vanilla extract, and a splash of milk makes a silky smooth, and creamy frosting!

 🔪 Instructions